- Written by Dr.Mehmet Demircioglu

 In my own practice, FUT is not the method I usually prefer for most modern hair transplant patients.

-I work mainly with FUE and Sapphire FUE because these approaches fit better with how I think about donor protection, short hair flexibility, and long-term planning.
-As a hair transplant surgeon, I usually choose methods that avoid a linear scar whenever possible.
+I work mainly with FUE and Sapphire FUE because these approaches fit better with donor protection, flexibility for short haircuts, and long-term planning.
+I usually choose methods that avoid a linear scar whenever possible.

 In FUT, the surgeon removes a strip of skin from the back or sides of the scalp, usually from the more stable donor zone.
 After that, the wound is closed with sutures or staples, and the removed strip is dissected under magnification into naturally occurring follicular units, usually containing one to four hairs.
 These grafts are then transplanted into the thinning or bald areas.